MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender-endpoint/customize-controlled-folders.md

     ```PowerShell
     Add-MpPreference -ControlledFolderAccessProtectedFolders "<the folder to be protected>"
     ```
 3. Repita a etapa 2 para cada pasta que você deseja proteger.
-As pastas protegidas ficam visíveis no aplicativo segurança do Windows.
+As pastas protegidas ficam visíveis no aplicativo Segurança do Windows.

    :::image type="content" source="images/cfa-allow-folder-ps.png" alt-text="Janela do PowerShell com cmdlet mostrado":::